Spiritual Warfare Series — Devotional #4

 An Unforgiving Spirit

-This week we continue to answer the following question:
+This week, we continue to answer this critical question:

 How does God’s enemy come after His people and His leaders for the sole purpose of distracting, disrupting, and derailing them from being involved in God’s great mission?

-As we survey Pauline literature, we will discover fourteen tactical strategies the enemy uses to come after God's people, along with specific antidotes to address each problem.
-See the introduction to this series for an overview of this subject.
+As we survey Pauline literature, we will uncover fourteen tactical strategies the enemy uses to attack God’s people—along with specific biblical antidotes to counter them.
+(See the introduction to this series for the overview.)

 “Forgiveness and restoration are two different acts.
 Forgiveness can lead to restoration, but restoration is not hinged to forgiveness.” — Gary Rohrmayer